With all of the traveling I’ve been doing I see a lot of different faces, in a lot of different cultures and countries.

 We were walking, talking, living, breathing, oozing experience.

 Everywhere I go I learn something new from other women in other cultures.
-I love going into a European drug store to pour over the shelves of creams, notions and potions.
-Most which ultimately end up in my suitcase in the convenient travel size.
+I love going into a European drug store to pour over the shelves of healthy creams, lotions and potions.
+Most ultimately end up in my suitcase in the convenient travel size.
 Europe is light years ahead of us in self-care.